 I ran Geek Estate Blog for years as a hobby, never giving it the focus required to attain greatness.
 I never knew what it was or where I wanted to take it, so I instead did a half-assed job of everything.
 I said yes to everything, when I should have embraced the value of saying no. I took sponsorships, even though I knew that furthering the time suck economy wasn’t in my DNA.
 I played with a “pro” offering.
 I added paid press releases.
 And all of this amounted to nothing substantial due to my lack of direction and second-rate execution.

-After being founded two years ago, the Geek Estate Mastermind reached a major milestone this month: 200 members.
+After being founded five years ago, the GEM now numbers more than 575.
 My twofold goals for the Mastermind have always been clear:

 - Curate and attract the world’s most innovative, diverse community of real estate creatives, doers, and pioneers.